rapidez/statamic/README.md

 ### Publish Collections, Blueprints and Fieldsets

-If you ran the install command these will already have been published.
+If you have run the install command these will already have been published.

 ```
 php artisan vendor:publish --provider="Rapidez\Statamic\RapidezStatamicServiceProvider" --tag=rapidez-statamic-content